-Blend protects sensitive consumer financial data using Chromebooks and Chrome Enterprise license
+Blend protects sensitive consumer financial data using Chromebooks and Chrome Enterprise Upgrade

 Editor’s note: Today’s post is from Jon Debonis, head of security at Blend, which makes platforms to help financial institutions streamline lending and simplify consumer finance.
 Blend is using Chromebooks and Chrome Browser to provide secure access to its engineering production environment, and for its new customer call center.